Closing arguments underway in Resiles murder trial

 FORT LAUDERDALE, FLA.
 (WSVN) - Closing arguments are underway in the murder trial of a man who became infamous when he escaped a Broward County courthouse.

-Dayonte Resiles, 27, was charged with the murder of Jill Su in 2014 when he attempted to burglarize her Davie home before stabbing her to death.
+Dayonte Resiles, 27, was charged with the murder of Jill Su in 2014, when he was accused of attempting to burglarize her Davie home before stabbing her to death.

 In 2016, Resiles escaped police custody during a routine hearing.
 He was on the run for six days before being caught in a hotel room.

-“One is Jill Su, the second is Dr. Su, and the third one is the defendant,” said prosecutor Maria Schneider.
+“One is Jill Su, one is Dr. Su, and the third one is the defendant,” said prosecutor Maria Schneider.
 “This is important because it’s moot.
 It’s moot.
 It appears that at some point, this was used to bind Mrs. Su.”

 The defense tried to discredit one of the witnesses, saying over the years her story has changed.